nielsenjared/nielsenjared.github.io/content/blog/github-actions-docker/index.md

 Navigate to [Docker Hub](https://hub.docker.com/) and click "Create a Repository" on the  welcome page.

-The naming convention is `your-username/image`.
+The naming convention is `your-username/image-name`.
 I'll be using my username thoroughout this tutorial, so my image will be named `nielsenjared/nginxer`.

 #### Access Tokens

 If you haven't yet, you will need to set up access tokens with Docker Hub.
-Do so under settings in the UI, then run:
+Do so under Account Settings > Security in the UI.
+Click the 'New Access Token' button and, to keep things organized, give the token the same name as your machine.
+Copy the token to your clipboard.
+Then, from the command line run:
 ```
 docker login -u nielsenjared
 ```

-And at the `Password` prompt paste in your access token.
+Replacing my username with yours, obviously, and at the `Password` prompt paste in your access token.

 Keep this tab open as we're going to need to create an access token for GitHub in a moment.